 - Click the Browse button

-- Navigate and locate the Excel worksheet you wish to include
+- Navigate and locate the Excel worksheet you want to embed

 - Click Insert